teuben/teunix/Install/KFocus_22.04.md

 ## Odd Hardware Things

-1. my M720 Triathlon bluetooth mouse keeps disconnecting, and although the mouse moves on the screen, it cannot do anthing  like copy/paste, or pick up and move a window etc.  Solution suggested by the Kfocus people was to switch to a virtual console (VC)  and back to X. THat worked.
+1. my M720 Triathlon bluetooth mouse keeps disconnecting, and although the mouse can still move on the screen, it cannot do anthing  like copy/paste, or pick up and move a window etc.  Solution suggested by the Kfocus people was to switch to a virtual console (VC)  and back to X. That worked.
    In case you didn't know the trick:   ctrl-alt-F2 and then ctrl-alt-F1.
+I have some suggestions to work on solving this.
+TDB.

-2. I got the laptop with a nice embroiled logo, but it's not well done, can collect dust?
+2. I got the laptop with a nice embroiled logo, but it doesn't seem well done, can collect dust underneath the edges that lift up a bit.
+Or is this normal?
-   Nice addition is that there is *nothing* on this laptop that says Kfocus, even the battery is labeled "Vendor: Notebook" with "Serial Number: 0001" and "Model: BAT"
+   Nice addition is that there is *nothing* on this laptop. even the battery is labeled "Vendor: Notebook" with "Serial Number: 0001" and "Model: BAT"

 3. The screen opens to about 130 degrees, not the full 180.
-My lifestule is that I regularly lie down, knee up, and the laptop resting between stomach and knee.
+My lifestyle is that I regularly lie down, knee up, and the laptop resting between stomach and knee.
 This often results in a partially collapsing screen.
 My xps13 is the same.
 Two other laptops open to 180, and don't suffer from this.
 Also the hinges are not stiff enough.
 That could also prevent the collapse.